Swiss Ball Exercises – Intensify Your Workout

 You can use either a regular Swiss ball or the mini version to perform swan dives, which are Pilates mats routines that target the glutes, hamstrings and triceps.
 Placing the ball under your lower hips and abdomen, lie face down on it and then place your hands on the floor.

 Stretch your legs out and make sure your toes touch the floor if you are using the larger Swiss ball for these swan dives; your legs should be straight out on the floor with your feet pointed, if you are using the smaller ball. the next step is to raise your legs, while at the same time bending the arms and leaning forward with your upper body.
 The exercise is finished once your body has reverted back to its original position.

 For this routine, start with a set of eight repetitions and then gradually build up to more.
 Making sure that you keep the back of your shoulders and your feet in a straight line, adopt a push up position with your feet resting on top of the ball.
 Lift your hips upwards and come up to your toes, while making sure that you maintain your body’s alignment by looking down at the floor.

-The top of your head should be aimed at the floor and your upper body should be vertical to the floor, once you have finished the move, and once completed you can carry out as many repetitions as you need to develop that six pack look.
+The top of your head should be aimed at the floor and your upper body should be vertical to the floor, once you have finished, you can carry out as many repetitions as you need to develop that six-pack look.
 If you are a novice when it comes to workouts, pull your knees into the chest and then back again, by rolling the ball in; this can be done instead of lifting your hips up.
 The move is easier to carry out if you make a point of keeping as much as possible of your body on the top of the Swiss ball.

-Try them and and tell us how you get on
+Try them and tell us how you get on